virtual-labs/exp-physical-clocks-iiith/experiment/procedure.md

    **Server Response Delay**
    - Change "Delay at server before responding to a request" to simulate server response delays.
    - **Observation**: Higher response delays can increase the uncertainty in synchronization.

+Please use **landscape mode** for this experiment, if you are using a mobile, but rotating the screen.